PLYMOUTH MEETING MALL

 A local Presbyterian congregation had held Sunday services in the Community Room of PLYMOUTH MEETING MALL since the center's grand opening.
 They eventually built a sanctuary on the south side of the complex.
 The first services at their new Church On the Mall building were held in 1972.

-The nearest regional shopping center to PLYMOUTH MEETING MALL was KING OF PRUSSIA PLAZA (1963) {5.7 miles southwest, in Montgomery County}.
-Other shopping centers in the trade area included MONTGOMERY MALL (1977) {8.2 miles northeast, in Montgomery County} and WILLOW GROVE PARK MALL (1982) {8.3 miles northeast, also in Montgomery County}.
+The nearest major shopping center to PLYMOUTH MEETING MALL was KING OF PRUSSIA PLAZA (1963) {5.7 miles southwest, in Montgomery County}.
+Other shopping centers in the PLYMOUTH MEETING trade area included MONTGOMERY MALL (1977) {8.2 miles northeast, in Montgomery County}, WILLOW GROVE PARK MALL (1982) {8.3 miles northeast, in Montgomery County} and CEDARBROOK MALL (1964) {5 miles southeast, also in Montgomery County}.

 Between November 1983 and November 1984, PLYMOUTH MEETING MALL was given a face lift.
 Sixteen new stores joined the tenant list and a 2-story antique carousel was added to the Hess's Court.
 At the same time, America's first Ikea was built as a southwestern outparcel.
 The 1-level (160,000 square foot) store opened for business on June 12, 1985.